 6.1.
 Subscription offerings

 Red Hat OpenShift Container Storage subscription is based on “core-pairs,” similar to Red Hat OpenShift Container Platform.
 The Red Hat OpenShift Container Storage 2-core subscription is based on the number of logical cores on the CPUs in the system where OpenShift Container Platform runs.

 - OpenShift Container Storage subscriptions are stackable to cover larger hosts.

 - Cores can be distributed across as many virtual machines (VMs) as needed.
-For example, ten 2-core subscriptions will provide 20 cores that can be used across any number of VMs.
+For example, ten 2-core subscriptions will provide 20 cores and in case of IBM Power Systems a 2-core subscription at SMT level of 8 will provide 2 cores or 16 vCPUs that can be used across any number of VMs.

 - OpenShift Container Storage subscriptions are available with Premium or Standard support.

 6.2.
 Disaster recovery subscriptions

 Red Hat OpenShift Container Storage does not offer disaster recovery (DR), cold backup, or other subscription types.
 Any system with OpenShift Container Storage installed, powered-on or powered-off, running workload or not, requires an active subscription.

 Making a determination about whether or not a particular system consumes one or more cores is currently dependent on whether or not that system has hyperthreading available.
 Hyperthreading is only a feature of Intel CPUs.
 Visit the Red Hat Customer Portal to determine whether a particular system supports hyperthreading.